 Matthew D. Hambleton, MSA, AT, ATC

-Chair attends Executive Board meetings in a non-voting capacity at the request of the President.
+Attend Executive Board meetings in a non-voting capacity at the request of the President.

-Oversees and coordinates activities relative to legislation, political action, and regulatory activity within the State.
+Oversee and coordinates activities relative to legislation, political action, and regulatory activity within the State.

-Serves as a member of the GLATA GAC.
+Serve as a member of the GLATA GAC.